sherifabdallah/full-stack-developer-roadmap/readme.md

 ## Full Stack JavaScript Developer Roadmap

-This roadmap outlines a suggested learning path to become a well-rounded MERN stack developer in 2024.
+This roadmap outlines a suggested learning path to become a well-rounded full stack javascript developer in 2024.
 It incorporates the core MERN technologies (MongoDB, Express.js, React, and Node.js) and explores additional styling and framework options like Tailwind CSS, Sass, NestJS, and Next.js.

 **Legend:**